MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/productivity/productivity-score.md

 Readers: People who access or download online files in OneDrive or SharePoint.

-**Creators:** People who modify, upload, sync, check in, copy, or move online OneDrive or SharePoint files.
+**Creators:** People who create, modify, upload, sync, check in, copy, or move online OneDrive or SharePoint files.

 Collaborators: People who collaborate with online files  using OneDrive or SharePoint.
 Two people are collaborators if one of them reads or edits an online Word, Excel, PowerPoint, OneNote, or PDF cloud document after the other person creates or modifies it, within a 28-day window.